singlestore-labs/esports-low-latency-analytics/README.md

 All of this data is simulated.

-Per event we compute <60ms
-k-nearest neighbor search of 20 million build composition vectors.
+Per event we compute <60ms (assuming correctly sized SingleStore cluster) k-nearest neighbor search of 20 million build composition vectors.
 Each one of those vectors, is a small window of one of the 10,000 games